mhaugrud/msumcspy/_sources/PythonModules/Themathmodule.rst

 can be used in our program.
 Notice that we always use the name of the module followed by a `dot` followed by the specific item from the module (``math.sqrt``).
 You can think of this as lastname.firstname where the lastname is the module family and the firstname is the individual entry in the module.

+.. admonition::Extend the program

+   #.
+On line 9, calculate and display the cosine of 90 degrees

+   #.
+On line 10, calculate and display the tangent of 90 degrees

+   #.
+On line 11, calculate and display the natural logarithm of the math constant e

+   #.
+On line 12, calculate and display the square root of the sum of the following 2 terms (use the pow function in each of these terms): 12 squared and 5 squared

 If you have not done so already, take a look at the documentation for the math module.